msherekar/CART/README.md

 **2.)** Developed a web-based interface to allow scientists to experiment with different CAR sequences, fine-tune models, assess the effect of training parameters, and visualize sequence diversity.

-**3.)** Integrated the ability to run experiments from a module or a Docker container (with HMMER omitted due to >100GB size).
+**3.)** Integrated the ability to run experiments from a module

 **Utility**: This system will enable researchers to develop personalized CAR constructs by providing a prediction mechanism for new mutations.
 The only inputs required are a wild-type CAR sequence, a set of mutants, their experimental cytotoxicity values, and access to a local UniProt(Trembl) database.

 **Limitations**: Due to the size of HMMER UniProt database, full containerized end-to-end deployment is not included.
-I have provided the necessary code (see later) for dockerizing the model and deploying it on dockerhub.
-Users must locally manage this part of the pipeline.
+Dockerizing the model and deploying it on dockerhub is possible later.

 **Learning Outcomes**: Through this project, I learnt masked language modeling (MLM), protein representation learning, model evaluation metrics (e.g., Spearman, Recall@K), and the role of sequence diversity and model size in fine-tuning performance.